DEEP_DIVE

 useai_end

 Session closes with a full evaluation, Ed25519 signature, and hash chain entry.
-Immutable from this point forward.
+Any change from this point forward breaks the signature.

 Not All Output Is Equal